Nasolacrimal duct obstruction

-Nasolacrimal duct obstruction is the obstruction of the nasolacrimal duct and may be either congenital or acquired.
-Obstruction of the nasolacrimal duct leads to the excess overflow of tears called epiphora.
+Nasolacrimal duct obstruction is the obstruction of the nasolacrimal ducts (better known as the tear ducts) and may be either congenital or acquired.
+Obstruction of the nasolacrimal ducts leads to the excess overflow of tears called epiphora.

 Sign and symptoms

 Excessive tearing is the most common complaint of patients with nasolacrimal duct obstruction, followed by acute or chronic infections.
 Pain at the side of the nose suggests dacryocystitis.

 Nasolacrimal duct obstruction is more common with increasing age and more common in females than males.

 Cause

 Involutional stenosis

 Involutional stenosis is probably the most common cause of nasolacrimal duct obstruction in older people.
 It affects women twice as frequently as men.
 Although the inciting event in this process is unknown, clinicopathologic study suggests that compression of the lumen of the nasolacrimal duct is caused by inflammatory infiltrates and edema.
 This may be the result of an unidentified infection or possibly an autoimmune disease.

 Dacryolith

 Dacryoliths or cast formation, within the lacrimal sac can also produce obstruction of the nasolacrimal duct.